ufyTeX/luaharfbuzz/README-win.md

 * Copy  _harfbuzz-vs14.dll_ to _C:\Windows\System32_.
 This is where running programs can locate the Harfbuzz DLL.

 ## Installing Lua and LuaRocks
 It is highly recommended that you install Lua 5.2 and LuaRocks in a sandboxed environment on your machine.
 [Hererocks] makes it dead simple to do on Windows.
 Make sure you have installed Python first.
-On my system, I just did `chocolatey install python`.
+On my system, I just did `chocolatey install python`, but you can use an alternate method and skip running that command below.

 [Hererocks]:https://github.com/mpeterv/hererocks